vlasscontreras/php-trainer/README.md

 #### Indexes

 Indexes are data structures optimized for lookups and help the database find results faster.
-MySQL requires every key also be indexed, therefore, at least in MySQL, [keys and indexes are synonyms](https://dev.mysql.com/doc/refman/8.0/en/create-table.html#:~:text=KEY%20%7C%20INDEX).
+MySQL requires every key also to be indexed, therefore, at least in MySQL, [keys and indexes are synonyms](https://dev.mysql.com/doc/refman/8.0/en/create-table.html#:~:text=KEY%20%7C%20INDEX).
 This requirement is to improve performance.

 **Note:** Although the above implies that you cannot have keys without indexes, it is possible to index columns that are not keyed.

-They way indexes work is by creating an "alternative database" (not really called like that, but it's easier to visualize it this way) using the [B-tree](https://en.wikipedia.org/wiki/B-tree) (for `PRIMARY KEY`, `UNIQUE`, `INDEX`, and `FULLTEXT`) data structure with the indexed columns data.
+The way indexes work is by creating an "alternative database" (not called like that, but it's easier to visualize it this way) using the [B-tree](https://en.wikipedia.org/wiki/B-tree) (for `PRIMARY KEY`, `UNIQUE`, `INDEX`, and `FULLTEXT`) data structure with the indexed columns data.

 This way, when you query data, the [query plan](https://dev.mysql.com/doc/refman/8.0/en/execution-plan-information.html) will determine the best way to query the data.
 If the query contains any of the indexed columns, the engine will prioritize the index, therefore it does not need to go through all the rows and columns.
 Of course, the above depends on the query, but in a nutshell, that's how it works.

-Think of indexes as table of contents.
+Think of indexes as a table of contents.
 You don't go through an entire GitHub README file to read about MySQL indexes; instead, you click the burger and search through the titles of the README 😄

 The syntax for creating indexes is: